Smart gun: Potential disadvantages

 According to an article on an NRA website, other concerns are that smart guns may make a firearm more likely to fail when needed for self-defense.
 "Batteries go dead, temperature or moisture can harm electronics and many 'smart gun' designs, such as Armatix's iP1, require that a person wear a watch, bracelet, or other device."
 Smart guns may also take considerable time to be ready for firing from a "cold start."

 In science fiction

 Smart guns are commonly used in science fiction, where they may not only have biometric identification, but also have auto-aiming capabilities or smart bullets.
 A prominent example is the Lawgiver used by Judge Dredd, which is linked to his DNA.
 Another is the M56 Smart Gun from Aliens, which is carried via a waist-mounted robotic arm.
-The concept was later used in a US Army prototype, although engineers moved the mount from the waist to the back, due to ergonomic issues.
+The concept was later used in a U.S. Army prototype, although engineers moved the mount from the waist to the back, due to ergonomic issues.

-A smart gun was also featured in the movie Shoot 'Em Up (film).